 I have been wanting to create a grain-free ‘sugar’ cookie for a long time now and felt like this Valentine’s Day was the perfect occasion.
 These buttery cookies are chewy and the frosting, while a total stoke of luck on my first try, is killer and pipes better than any dairy/sugar free frosting I’ve ever tried.
 Use this recipe all year round for your various holiday celebrations!

-- Ingredients (yields 1 dozen medium sized cut-out cookies)
+1 dozen medium sized cookies

 - 6 tablespoons coconut butter (also called coconut cream concentrate)